 This indicator should light when the ignition switch is ON (II), and go out after the engine starts.
 If it comes on at any other time, it indicates one of the engine's emissions control systems may have a problem.
-Even though you may feel no difference in your vehicle's performance, it can reduce your fuel economy and cause vour vehicle to put out excessive emissions.
+Even though you may feel no difference in your vehicle's performance, it can reduce your fuel economy and cause your vehicle to put out excessive emissions.
 Continued operation may cause serious damage.
 If you have recently refueled your vehicle, the cause of this indicator coming on could be a loose or missing fuel fill cap.
 Check the cap and tighten it until it clicks several times.
 Replace the fuel fill cap if it is missing.
-Tightening the cap will not make the indicator turn off immediately: it takes one driving trip.
+Tightening the cap will not make the indicator turn off immediately; it takes at least 3 days of normal driving.

-If the indicator remains on past one driving trip, or the fuel cap was not loose or missing, have the vehicle checked by the dealer as soon as possible.
+If the indicator remains on past that, or the fuel cap was not loose or missing, have the vehicle checked by the dealer as soon as possible.
 Drive moderately until the dealer has inspected the problem.
-Avoid full-throttle acceleration and driving at high speed.
+Avoid fullthrottle acceleration and driving at high speed.